-Possibly the most important rule of all!
+Possibly the most important rule of all.
 If your blood sugar is stable, then you won’t be on that roller coaster of sugar cravings.
-To do this you should always eat low GI foods, which means minimal refined sugars and refined carbohydrates.
+To do this you should always eat low GI foods, meaning minimal refined sugars and refined carbohydrates.

 It’s also good to try to food combine correctly.
 Making sure you eat proteins, low GI carbohydrates and a little fat at every meal or snack will all help slow down the food’s sugar release into the bloodstream.

 One of the very best foods for keeping blood sugar stable is the avocado.
 In fact, just half in the morning or at lunch helps keep you from craving sugar practically ALL DAY.
 Smash them on sourdough toast or make a delicious weight loss shake with them.